hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - Umami
 - Sweet

 From here, ==the signal activates the brain's reward system==.
 The reward system is a series of electrical and chemical pathways across several different regions of the brain.
 Its a complicated network but it helps answer a subconscious question: **"Should I do it again"?**.
-That feeling one gets after eatin
+That feeling one gets after eating some dessert is the reward system saying "Yes".

+Reward system is also activated by other things also like:
+- Socializing
+- Sexual Behavior
+- Drugs

+Overactivating this reward systems kickstarts a series of unfortunate events:

 What happens in brain which makes sugary food hard to resist?